GlacioHack/xdem/doc/source/coregistration.md

 Please set `only_translation=True` when initializing the coregistration method ICP(), LZD() or CPD().
 ```

-A {class}`~xdem.coreg.BlockwiseCoreg` splits DEMs in grids, the a coregistration method (e.g. Nuth Kääb) run independently in each block.
+A {class}`~xdem.coreg.BlockwiseCoreg` splits DEMs in grids, the a coregistration method (e.g. LZD) run independently in each block.
-method independently in each block.
 After, an interpolation method is use to obtain the overall offset.
 The advantages of this tool are, the memory consumption reduce and a better detection of local errors.

 ```{note}
 The `block_size_fit` parameter adjusts the size of the tiles over which the coregistration methods are computed.